archxta/cse185_project/README.md

 # Single Nucleotide Variant Caller (SNVC)

 ## Installation instructions
 ### Note: We assume you already have python3 installed since these installations require python.
+You can check if you have python3 installed by doing ```python3 --version```.
 Please install python3 on your laptop if you haven't already.
 You could also run this on jupiter notebook.

 Step 1: Clone our github repository and cd into the directory
 ``` git clone https://github.com/archxta/cse185_project ```